apache/paimon/docs/content/how-to/writing-tables.md

 ## Updating tables

-Currently, Paimon supports updating records by using `UPDATE` in Flink 1.17 and later versions.
-You can perform `UPDATE` in Flink's `batch` mode.

 {{< hint info >}}
 Important table properties setting:
 1. Only [primary key table]({{< ref "concepts/primary-key-table" >}}) supports this feature.